-Please follow the instructions below for submitting an adoption application; otherwise, we will not be able to consider your application.
+Please follow the instructions below for submitting an adoption application; otherwise we will not be able to conisider your application.

-- There is an application fee of $12.50, payable via PayPal (no PayPal account required) when you submit your online application.
+- There is a non-refundable application fee of $12.50, payable via PayPal (no PayPal account required) or check when you submit your application.

 - Seattle Pug Rescue will not place pugs in homes with large reptiles, birds of prey, or wolf-hybrid dogs.

-- All applicants must have a home interview by one of our volunteers before a pug can be adopted.
-All family members/residents of the home must be present during the home interview.
-Please allow some time to pass between the submission of your application and your home interview.
-Remember we are an all volunteer organization and we do things as quickly as we can, but they are not always as quickly as people who are eager to add a pug to their family might like.
+- All applicants must have home check by one of our volunteers before a pug can be adopted.
+Please allow some time to pass between the submission of your application and your interview.
+Remember we are an all-volunteer organization and we do things as quickly as we can, but they are not always as quickly as people who are eager to add a pug to their family might like.

-- There is also an adoption fee for each pug placed, due on adoption.
+- There is an adoption fee for each pug placed, due on adoption.
 The fee ranges from $50 to $525, depending on age and health of the pug.
 Each pug is evaluated and the fee is determined on an individual basis.
 This fee helps to cover a part of the medical expenses incurred for the pugs.
 We will discuss this fee in advance of your adoption of a pug.
 The fee is not negotiable, and unfortunately we cannot take payments.